 If you’re trying to save money on your heating bills and reduce your energy consumption, radiator reflector panels are another good, low-cost option.

 Costs and savings for these types of insulation will vary depending on the size of your hot water tank, number of radiators and length of pipes.
-In a gas-heated semi-detached house, for example, you could save around £90 a year by adding up to 80mm insulation on an uninsulated hot water tank – reducing your carbon emissions by 455kg annually.
+In a gas-heated semi-detached house in Great Britain, for example, you could save around £90 a year by adding up to 80mm insulation on an uninsulated hot water tank – reducing your carbon emissions by 455kg annually.

 We have more advice on insulating tanks, pipes and radiators.